avazquezcode/vetryx-playground/README.md

 # Vetryx Playground
-This is a playground developed with Next.js and NextUI, using Monaco editor, for the Vetryx language (which I developed for fun).
+This is a playground developed with Next.js and NextUI, using Monaco editor, for the Vetryx language.
+More details [here](https://github.com/avazquezcode/govetryx).

-## What is vetryx?
-Vetryx is a language I developed for fun.
-Repo of the interpreter: [here](https://github.com/avazquezcode/govetryx).
-Docs about the language will be added soon...

 ## How does it work?